-- 8. where situated on the corner of Annerley Road and Peter Doherty Street, provides the following minimum setbacks: - a.
+- 8. where adjacent to Dutton Park State School, incorporates design treatments to minimise overlooking of school grounds, through: - a. building setbacks and landscaping - b. building orientation, including internal configuration, and - c. façade treatments, including screening and/or higher level windows. - 9. where situated on the corner of Annerley Road and Peter Doherty Street, provides the following minimum setbacks: - a.
 10m along the rear interface buffer (as indicated on Map 5) - b.
 3m along the side interface buffer (as indicated on Map 5) - c.
 6m from Annerley Road; and - d.
-3m from Peter Doherty Street. - 9. where situated on the corner of Annerley and Boggo Road: - a. provides a minimum setback of 6m from Annerley Road, and - b. built form is truncated at the corner of Annerley and Boggo Roads to enhance views to the Boggo Road Gaol. - 10. where within sub-area 1A: - a. minimises overshadowing on proximate buildings, including the Leukaemia Foundation ESA Village, and Ecosciences rooftop greenhouse. - 11. where within sub-area 1A and adjacent to the central bridge, provides a design response which: - a. maintains access to the vertical transport link at Joe Baker Street - b. includes a secondary pedestrian access to the central bridge through the built form at RL 33.6 (as indicated on Map 5) - c. overlooks the central bridge providing effective passive surveillance - d. maintains and preserves significant sightlines to improve wayfinding and navigation from the central bridge to the Boggo Road CRR station, and - e. allows for streetscape and furniture assets to address breaks and rest points in pedestrian movement corridors, both vertical and at the ground plane.
+3m from Peter Doherty Street. - 10. where situated on the corner of Annerley and Boggo Roads: - a. provides a minimum setback of 6m from Annerley Roads, and - b. built form is truncated at the corner of Annerley and Boggo Roads to enhance views to the Boggo Road Gaol. - 11. where within sub-area 1A: - a. minimises overshadowing on proximate buildings, including the Leukaemia Foundation ESA Village, and Ecosciences rooftop greenhouse. - 12. where within sub-area 1A and adjacent to the central bridge, provides a design response which: - a. maintains access to the vertical transport link at Joe Baker Street - b. includes a secondary pedestrian access to the central bridge through the built form63 at RL 33.6 (as indicated on Map 5) - c. overlooks the central bridge providing effective passive surveillance - d. maintains and preserves significant sightlines to improve wayfinding and navigation from the central bridge to the Boggo Road CRR station, and - e. allows for streetscape and furniture assets to address breaks and rest points in pedestrian movement corridors, both vertical and at the ground plane.

-For guidance, refer to AT10 as indicated on Map 10 in the Infrastructure plan.
+63 For guidance, refer to AT10 as indicated on Map 10 in the Infrastructure plan.
 Secondary pedestrian access through built form could be provided by way of the following or combinations of the following: